-Our ministers, Rev. Kathleen Owens and Rev. Jennifer Channin are available for pastoral counseling as well as home and hospital visits.
+Our ministers, Rev. Kathleen Owens, Rev. Ian Riddell, and Ministerial Staff, Tania Márquez are available for pastoral counseling as well as home and hospital visits.
 Lay Ministers are church members who have been trained in listening skills.
 A Lay Minister is available as a caring listener after each Sunday service as well as one-on-one listening as assigned by Rev. Kathleen Owens.

 Rev. Kathleen Owens, Lead Minister

 - Lay Ministers - Trained church members work alongside the professional ministers in caring for members who are ex-periencing significant losses or life transitions, or have other needs.
 Provides Sunday caring listening presence.

 - Care Advisory Group - An oversight committee that creates policy need for the ministry team and keeps the congregation informed about Care Team information.

 PCN provides support services to church members in need, especially the elderly and the homebound.
 Services include:

 - Volunteers provide rides, meals, and other tasks upon request.
 To request assistance, call the church office and request extension 211, the PCN voice mailbox, and submit your request.
 If possible, at least a week’s notice expedites this process.

 - Phone outreach program is for church members who have difficulty attending worship services and/or functions on campus yet want to be connected with the church community.

 - Medical Equipment – walkers, shower chairs, raised toilet seats, companion wheelchairs etc. – are available for short term loan.